neilbalch/SimVascular/Code/Source/PythonAPI/README.md

   - Modules are implemented in *ModuleName*\_PyModule.(cxx,h) files

-  - Classes are implemented in *ModuleNameClassName*\_PyClass.cxx files
+  - Classes are implemented in *ModuleNameClassName*\_PyClass.cxx file.

 For example the **path** module code is contained in
 ```